openharmony/docs/en/application-dev/napi/napi-guidelines.md

 Generally, you can directly pass in **nullptr** for the last parameter **result**.

-**Example (recommended)**
+**Example (correct)**

 ```
 // Case 1: Pass in nullptr via the last parameter in napi_wrap.
 In this case, the created napi_ref is a weak reference, which is managed by the system and does not need manual release.
 napi_wrap(env, jsobject, nativeObject, cb, nullptr, nullptr);

 // Case 2: The last parameter in napi_wrap is not nullptr.
 In this case, the returned napi_ref is a strong reference and needs to be manually released.
-Otherwise, memory leakage may occur.
+Otherwise, a memory leak may occur.
 napi_ref result;
 napi_wrap(env, jsobject, nativeObject, cb, nullptr, &result);
 // When js_object and result are no longer used, call napi_remove_wrap to release result.
 napi_value result1;
 napi_remove_wrap(env, jsobject, result1);
 ```

 ## Data Conversion